Insider Tips: Bringing Your Bike on the Sausalito Ferry

 1. When you arrive in downtown Sausalito, start your visit by going to the ferry pier.
 We have a map of the area here.

 2. Go to the bike parking area, park and lock your bikes (the parking area entrance is spot 4 on the map below).
-Parking in the fenced-in area here with the valets costs $3 for each bike for adults but is free for young kids.
+Parking in the fenced-in area here with the valets costs $3 for each bike for adults but is free for young kids (service available only during the warm weather months).
 You can also go two blocks farther north on Bridgeway (across the street from the Casa Madrona Hotel) and you’ll see flags announcing that bike parking in the racks there is free.

 3. Check the ferry schedule for the time when you plan to take the ferry to San Francisco.
 Planning ahead will help you ensure that you return to the dock in time to not miss any evening commitments you may have in San Francisco.